 Why do brands ignore habits?

 Because fixing bad habits doesn't need to cost you a thing and so does not drive higher profits from frequent upgrades in the same way that adding new gimmicks does!
-This year it’s Bluetooth, last year ultrasonic, year before angled bristles.
+This year it’s ultra whitening modes, last year supersonic speed, year before angled bristles.
 Every year there is a new reason to “upgrade,” but every year we get further from what really matters :(

 So why quip and not a manual?